annotatedtmg/annotatedtmg/index.md

 [Mountain Goats subreddit][reddit] for similar reasons, and commenters on many websites (particularly on [Songmeanings][]) for helping me track down obscure references.
-Of these people, four in particular stand out: Thomas Fidler, also known as [Drumhax][], [Riley Routh][], who spontaneously drafted entire pages about albums and spurred me to write more, [Wil Hall][wil], who transcribed entire albums' worth of lyrics, and Stephen Plummer, a frequent chatter on [#themountaingoats][irc], whose impeccable memory and knowledge of live material corrected many errors in the live show directory.
+Of these people, four in particular stand out: Thomas Fidler, also known as [Drumhax][], [Riley Routh][riley], who spontaneously drafted entire pages about albums and spurred me to write more, [Wil Hall][wil], who transcribed entire albums' worth of lyrics, and Stephen Plummer, a frequent chatter on [#themountaingoats][irc], whose impeccable memory and knowledge of live material corrected many errors in the live show directory.
 Thank you all!
 You have made this website so much better.

 I was inspired to make this website in part because of other annotations that helped me fall more deeply in love with music and literature that kept me